Innis Gaines: Professional career

-On January 25, 2022, he signed a reserve/future contract with the Packers.
+On January 25, 2022, Gaines signed a reserve/future contract with the Packers.
 He was waived/injured on August 30, and placed on injured reserve.
 He was released on September 9.
+On October 11, Gaines received a tryout from the New York Jets.
+He was signed again by the Packers on October 18 to the practice squad and was elevated to the active roster on October 29.
+On November 26, Gaines was elevated to the active roster from the practice squad.
+On November 29, the Packers signed Gaines to their active roster.

-On October 11, 2022, Gaines received a tryout from the New York Jets.
-He was signed again by the Packers on October 18 to the practice squad and was elevated to the active roster on October 29, 2022.
-On November 26, 2022, he was elevated to the active roster from the practice squad.
-On November 29, 2022, the Packers signed Gaines to the active roster.
+Gaines was released on August 29, 2023, and re-signed to the practice squad.
+He was elevated for Weeks 1 and 2 of the 2023 season.
+The same was done in Week 9.
+He was signed to the active roster on November 11, but waived two days later.